Last month Peter and Sabine visited Frankfurt and Trier, this month they’re off to explore the Rhine and the Ruhr.

 If you have some time, watch the next two videos with stunning filming about the Rhine.
 Follow its 764 miles from its source in Switzerland to the North Sea.
 The first video covers the Rhine from the beginning to Koblenz.
 The second one from Koblenz to the North Sea.
 Even if you don’t understand everything, the filming is just fantastic!

-I’ve also found an interesting video about the history of the Kölner Dom.
-We cannot ignore this never ending building site, especially as the people in Cologne say that if the repair work ever finished the world would end!
+We cannot ignore the never ending building site of the Kölner Dom, especially as the people in Cologne say that if the repair work ever finished the world would end!

 If you’d like to see the inside of the Kölner Dom, check out this blog post where I talk about 5 German World heritage sites